danielfm/prometheus-for-developers/README.md

 > `histogram_quantile()` function.

-In other words, for the quantile estimation from the buckets of a histogram to be accurate, we need to be careful when picking the bucket layout; if it doesn't match the range and distribution of the actual observed durations, you will get inaccurate quantiles as a result.
+In other words, for the quantile estimation from the buckets of a histogram to be accurate, we need to be careful when choosing the bucket layout; if it doesn't match the range and distribution of the actual observed durations, you will get inaccurate quantiles as a result.